mavlink/mavlink-devguide/en/services/gimbal.md

 - Control conflicts between different sources.
   It is not clear what takes precedence and how the deconfliction between different sources and commands should be implemented.

-Migrate to [Gimbal Protocol v2](../services/gimbal.md) if possible, as this addresses these issues.
+If possible migrate to [Gimbal Protocol v2](../services/gimbal.md) which addresses these issues.